shobascode/gold_recovery_predictor/README.md

 ## Gold Recovery Prediction Model

 This repository contains a machine learning model developed for [Zyfra](https://www.zyfra.com/), a company specializing in providing efficient solutions for the mining, oil and gas, chemical, and engineering industries.
-This model uses linear regression and random forest to predict the amount of gold recovered from gold ore using extraction and purification data.
+The project uses linear regression and random forest models to predict the amount of gold recovered from gold ore using extraction and purification data.

 ## Background